 Other reasons can include, access to better deal flow, taking on less risk as the investment has already been “vetted” by the syndicate lead, branding purposes (imagine sharing that you invested in 10 different startups with just $100,000 – compared to just one!), etc. Startups tend to prefer syndicated deals too, as it will mean they will not have to manage with multiple angels at once, access to a greater pool of potential business partners and mentors, a less complicated cap table, etc.

 While not necessary, the lead investor would also typically be the one that puts in a good amount of money to the syndicate.
-At AngelCentral we aim for at least 10% if not more.
+At AngelCentral we encourage our syndicate lead angels to put in 10% of the round or S$50K at least.

-In any syndicate deal, there are usually only 2 types of fees the investor has to be aware of: the administrative fee, and the carry.
-For the former, it consists of one-off costs relating to handling the administrative and operational aspects of the investment (e.g. legal, due diligence, etc.), and an ongoing annual fee to pay for the running of the syndicate.
-At AngelCentral, our upfront is 2% and annual running costs are 0.6% of your investment.
+In most syndicate deals, there are usually 2 main types of fees the investor has to be aware of: the administrative fee, and the carry.
+For the former, it consists of one-off costs relating to handling the administrative and operational aspects of the investment (e.g. legal, SPV setup etc.), and an ongoing annual fee to pay for the running of the syndicate which includes compliance and corporate actions etc.

 The second type of fee is the carry, short for “carried interest”, which is the share of profits that will be paid to those managing the investment (including the lead investor).
 The fees typically range from anywhere between 6%-25%, depending on the platform used.